ezeoleaf/awesome-golang-repositories/README.md

 [kcl](https://github.com/twmb/kcl): Your one stop shop to do anything with Kafka.
 Producing, consuming, transacting, administrating; 0.8.0 through 2.7.0+.
 [errwrap](https://github.com/fatih/errwrap): Go tool to wrap and fix errors with the new %w verb directive
 [go-pagseguro](https://github.com/WalterPaes/go-pagseguro): A Library to implement the integration with PagSeguro API v.4.0
 [caddy-docker](https://github.com/abiosoft/caddy-docker): Docker container for Caddy
+[semgrep](https://github.com/returntocorp/semgrep): Lightweight static analysis for many languages.
+Find bug variants with patterns that look like source code.